Up to the Challenge: Computer Scientists Crack a Set of AI-based PuzzlesNovember 7, 2002

 "Humans have a general-purpose object recognition ability," he says.
 "OCR programs have only dealt with it in a special limited sense."

-Thus, from a computer vision standpoint, Malik says, the most challenging Captcha is Pix (Figure 2).
-Each instance of Pix displays a set of images that look very different, but have in common an idea that can be expressed by a single word.
+Thus, from a computer vision standpoint, Malik says, the most challenging Captchas are those that display a set of images that look very different, but have in common an idea that can be expressed by a single word.
 One image might be a photograph of a woman, another a Picasso-esque painting of a woman; a third picture might show a discarded evening gown and shoes with no woman in sight.

 A human being brings the resources of years of learning to bear on a puzzle of this type; a computational solution that matches the human method will be a long time coming, Malik says.
 The open database requirement for Captchas, however, can make an instance of Pix far easier than the underlying AI problem it's based on.
 Because the database of pictures used to generate an instance of Pix must be public, the puzzle is vulnerable to an easy database attack.
 The researchers preclude such attacks by requiring that each picture be deformed by some transformation after it has been selected.
 But then the problem of solving Pix is still different from the underlying AI problem.
 This example demonstrates some of the challenges of designing good Captchas.